NuGet/NuGetGallery/docs/Using-AAD.md

 > ⚠ **NOTE**: This allows any Azure Active Directory or personal account to create an account and publish packages to your on-prem gallery.
 If you'd like to authenticate with a specific directory (the "Single tenant" option), you will need to make a code change later.

-1. For "Redirect URI", select "Web" with value `https://<Your domain>/users/account/authenticate/return`.
+1. For "Redirect URI", select "Web" with the value `https://<Your domain>/users/account/authenticate/return`.
 1. Press "Register" to create the application.

 You will need to configure the Azure Active Directory application before it can be used by the NuGetGallery: